surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Date.md

 ### -UFormat

-Displays the date and time in UNIX format.
+Displays the date and time in Unix format.
 The **UFormat** parameter outputs a string object.

 **UFormat** specifiers are preceded by a percent sign (`%`), for example, `%m`, `%d`, and `%Y`.
 The [Notes](#notes) section contains a table of valid **UFormat specifiers**.